IG-onGit/DociPy/README.md

 The menu is mapped according to the directory tree.
 After adjusting your menu, don't forget to run this CLI command again `docipy` to update your documentation
 Change the `*circle` to any Bootstrap icon `*name` in the `menu.yaml` file that you think fits the topic

-> To reset the menu, simply delete the `menu.yaml` file and run the following CLI command: `docipy`
+> To reset the menu, simply run the following CLI command: `docipy reset`

 ## Config